 What Causes TMD?

-We don’t know what causes TMD.
+We don’t always know what causes temporomandibular disorder (TMD).
 Dentists believe symptoms arise from problems with the muscles of your jaw or with the parts of the joint itself.

 What Are the Symptoms?